iphyokafor/Qred/README.md

 - Company can add more cards
 - Company can set spending limit on card
 - Company can activate card
+- Company can get all pending cards
+- Company can get all inactive cards
 - Company can update card pin
 - Company can get a single card's information
 - Company can transfer funds from their account to another company's account on the qred app